Skip to content

 Best for analog character

 SSL put their 4K analog enhancement circuit into a $299 desktop interface.
 It works.
 Hit the 4K button and your recordings get a subtle harmonic coloring that sounds like running through a real SSL console.
-We A/B tested it against the Scarlett 2i2’s Air mode, and the SSL’s character was noticeably warmer.
+Compared with the Scarlett 2i2’s Air mode, the SSL’s character comes across as noticeably warmer.

 Two headphone outputs with independent volume controls make the SSL 2+ ideal for tracking sessions where a vocalist and an engineer need separate mixes.
 If you’re working with external speakers alongside headphones, the monitor routing handles both without fuss.